iseliget/capstone-project/README.md

 - **How to choose k in KNN regression**

+A rule of thumb that people often use is to let k equal to the square root of the number of training samples.
+Is there any other way of doing this?
+A method that has some sort of theoretical support would be favorable, just like Marcenko-Pastur and PCA.

 - **Predicting power of residuals**

+Given a built model, we can obtain a vector of residuals.
+Does this vector have any predicting power?
+This seems to be correlated with the __mean reversion assumption__

 - **Better ways of handling `NA` in the dataset**

 A naive way is just dropping all the `NA`s in the dataset, which still leaves us with sufficient amount of data to build the models.
 Is there any other better way of doing this?
-A couple of options:
+We can consider linear/non-linear extrapolation.